Medical Policy

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.

-When services are Investigational and Not Medically Necessary:
+When services are Investigational and Not Medically Necessary

 For the following procedure codes; or when the code describes a procedure indicated in the Position Statement section as investigational and not medically necessary.